Märta af Ekenstam: Career

 In 1909, Ekenstam became the first woman in Sweden to be authorized to work as an artisan in metalwork.
 In 1913, on returning to Malmö, she established her own workshop creating utensils and jewellery in the Jugendstil in various materials, often combining silver and ivory in her personalized approach.
-Her ornaments in enamel, silver and ivory were decorated with semi-previous stones.
+Her ornaments in enamel, silver and ivory were decorated with semi-precious stones.
 In 1925, she opened the art school Skånska Målarskolen.
 From 1927, it was operated by the painter Tage Hansson.

 In 1928, she married Carl Jarmig who ran an art business in Malmö.
 Together they emigrated to the United States and settled in Pasadena.
 Ekenstam opened the Märta af Ekenstam Art and Craft firm there and held several solo exhibitions while in America.

 Märta af Ekenstam died on 4 August 1939 while on a visit to Malmö.
 Three of her works are in the permanent collection of Sweden's National Museum.